 In This article, I have presented Many bodies of evidence which strongly supports the conjecture that chronic eye rubbing and its mechanical influence on corneal tissue appears to be the only necessary inciting event for the permanent corneal warping clinically designated as "Keratoconus".

 Chronic eye rubbing elicits structural changes to the cornea via the forces applied against the corneal stroma, and triggers molecular casecades and cellular activation leading to a reduction of stromal resistance.
-Keratoconus is not an inherited stroma dystrophy and the corneal deformation is not ectatic but isometric and corresponds to a permanent corneal warping induced by excessive eye rubbing.
+Keratoconus is not inherited stromal dystrophy and the corneal deformation is not Ectatic but isometric and corresponds to permanent corneal warpage induced by excessive eye rubbing.